Some useful tips to keep in mind when buying or selling a business

 I have supported a number of business owners in the sale of their businesses.
 I have also assisted many businesses that had bought the business they were running.
 I have also worked closely with business brokers who are a critical player in the buying and selling of businesses.

 Judy (my wife) and I also recently purchased a business in late 2017.

 I have learned a great deal during these years of work.
 Here are a few tips I can share:

-- As a buyer you will likely have to make a counter offer before being allowed to see any detail about the business – this is how most brokers work.
-Basically, you are offering a price knowing almost nothing about the business (A process I am don’t agree with but its how most brokers work).
+As a buyer you will likely have to make a counter offer before being allowed to see any detail about the business – this is how most brokers work.
+Basically, you are offering a price knowing almost nothing about the business (A process I don’t agree with but it’s how most brokers work).

 And there is much more I could discuss but let’s leave it for now.
 If you are selling your broker is a critical advisor.
 As a buyer you are on your own so seek out some help.
 I’d love to share my experience over a coffee if you are thinking about selling or especially if you are buying.
 Get in touch below: